 Other VPNs: Prepare your Amazon Fire TV or Fire TV Stick

 If you’re using a VPN app that isn’t IPVanish or ExpressVPN, it probably isn’t listed on the default app store.
-We’ll show you a couple other ways to get your favorite VPN on Firestick.
+We’ll show you a couple of other ways to get your favorite VPN on Firestick.